noir-protocol/clairvoyance/README.md

 # Clairvoyance

-Clairvoyance is a collection of tools for building Cosmos blockchain explorer.
+Clairvoyance is a collection of tools for building Cosmos appchain explorer.

 ## License